Jeremiah 36 ~ Cutting to Fit

 “The practice of cutting God’s word continues.
 Today, some want to decide for themselves what is true and false in the Bible, what actually happened and what is only a fairy-tale story.
 Some want to decide what moral teaching should be kept for our present age, and which they believe we have “progressed” beyond.
 Some want to cut the biblical authors and books so completely that they have no connection or harmony between them.
 Then, and now, God’s word is cut before it is burned.”

 What will you do with the Word of God today?
-Will you reach for the scribe’s knife or instead choose to open the ears of your spirit and heed the truth of His instruction?
+Will you reach for the scribe’s knife or instead choose to open the ears of your spirit and heed the truth of God's instruction?

 I pray today the truth of God’s Word is a good friend to you, guiding you in its perfect ways ~ Dan